Licenses, Tags, Permits, Endorsements and Validations

 - Have a valid Oregon Shellfish License to take any shellfish for personal use.

-- Any documents in possession, either in electronic or in hard copy, must be accessible immediately upon request by department staff or law enforcement.
+- Any documents in possession, either electronic or paper, must be accessible immediately upon request by department staff or law enforcement.

 - No fishing or shellfish license needed: